RobertFOConnor/react-native-progress-wheel/README.md

 This implementation is 100% JS, meaning you do not need to use any additional libraries such as 'react-native-svg' and you don't need to do any linking. 😱
 This component also sets `useNativeDriver: true`, meaning that all animation is done smoothly on the native side.💖

+This package is also SUPER-LIGHTWEIGHT.

+Let's compare:

+react-native-progress-wheel: Unpacked size: 8.74 kB (this library)

+react-native-circular-progress: Unpacked size: 3.38 MB (other popular library)

 ![image](performance_compare.gif)

 ## Installation